 - Server Password – Enter the SQL server Password (again, not your Clarity Password).

 - Customer Name: – Your organization provided this to CommonLook when purchasing Clarity.
-(If you’re not sure, click on the Administration tab in the toolbar and then, from the dropdown, choose License Key.
+(If you’re not sure, select the Administration tab in the toolbar and then, from the dropdown, choose License Key.
 The third column from the left is the Customer Name.)

-- Product Key: This was provided in the delivery email at the time of installation and activation and is also available by clicking on the Administration tab in the toolbar and then, from the dropdown, choosing License Key.
+- Product Key: This was provided in the delivery email at the time of installation and activation and is also available by going to the Administration tab in the toolbar and then, from the dropdown, choosing License Key.
 The first column on the left is the Product Key.)

 - Activation Options: